 The importance of saving money in your 50s

-Maybe you were lucky and maybe you weren’t but it’s now your turn to become the bank of mum and dad, so start saving.
+Maybe you were lucky, and maybe you weren’t, but it’s now your turn to become the bank of mum and dad, so start saving.
 Hmmm, now you ain’t getting any younger.
 Should you start saving for retirement…….

 How do I start saving?

-If the saving happens almost by stealth you will actually be tricking yourself into becoming wealthy.
+If the saving happens almost by stealth, you will be tricking yourself into becoming wealthy.
 Over time this drip drip drip approach will keep building up.
 And if you increase the saving amounts each month or year it will grow even faster.

-Start with small amounts, then add a little each month until you notice it and if needed reduce it at this point.
+Start with small amounts, then add a little each month until you notice it and, if needed, reduce it at this point.
 Have a name for the savings i.e. my new car, holiday or remove tattoos of ex fund.
 This will help keep you focused on the why of your savings.

 How to manage your money?